An incubator is an organization that helps startup companies through the development phase until they have enough resources to work on their own.

 - Financial capital access through the relationships with financial partners.

-Even though a small fee is charged at times, the for-profit incubator usually offers help in exchange of equity in the companies that have strong growth prospects.
+Even though a small fee is charged at times for-profit incubator usually offers help in exchange of equity in the companies that have strong growth prospects.
 In the beginning, the incubator usually invites the startups to join a “class” that is prepared for the companies selected for the program.
 Although the length of the classes vary, some programs can last for several months.

 When a startup is selected for the program, they would meet with mentors and advisors who would offer them with help about their questions and dilemmas.
 During the program, the companies are pushed to enhance their ideas and learn how they should share their plans with potential investors and customers.